envris/digital-trade-handbook/teams/delivery-manager.md

 * creating [a physical working environment for the team](https://www.gov.uk/service-manual/agile-delivery/create-agile-working-environment) that supports agile activities
 * setting up testing, change and deployment processes that help the team to release software frequently
-* making sure insights from users are regularly making their way into planning
+* making sure insights from users are regularly making their way into planning.

 ## Making sure the sprint can be delivered